fsnader/rice-gpt/README.md

 # rice-gpt
 A node.js cli tool that uses GPT to automate a lot of different javascript programming tasks, like unit testing, repositories generation, etc

+*BTW*, all tests in this project had been created using the tool

 How to run this project:

 1. Create an .env file with your openai API KEY